milliesolem/how2hack/README.md

 # how2hack
-List of learning resources, learning platforms, and tools useful for CTF and cybersecurity in general.
+List of learning resources, learning/challenge sites, and tools useful for CTF and cybersecurity in general.
 Please use this knowledge responsibly :)

-## Platforms
+## Challenge sites
-Platforms are websites where you can practice your hacking knowledge in a controlled environment by solving challenges and penetrating machines with vulnerabilities on them.
+Challenge are websites where you can practice your hacking knowledge in a controlled environment by solving challenges and penetrating machines with vulnerabilities on them.
 They are a fun and interactive way to learn, and are usually open 24/7 with no time limit.

 ### General
 Hack The Box: https://www.hackthebox.eu/